episode 133

-Sophie takes us with her to the communal gatherings she enjoyed by sunset and moonlight at the communal pestle, where women took turns pounding cassava, prepared dinner, and large extended families ate together in the moonlight.
-We'll learn from her all about the Casssva plant, Kabalagala bananas, and the pancakes her mother made and she sold to passersby for just a cent or two.ย
+Sophie takes us with her to the communal gatherings she enjoyed by sunset and moonlight at the communal pestle, where women took turns pounding cassava and preparing dinner, while large extended families ate together in the moonlight.
+We'll learn from her all about the Cassava plant, Kabalagala bananas, and the pancakes her mother made and sold to passersby for just a cent or two.

-After hearing these stories, it's easy to understand the urgency she feels to perserve her food memories - and to learn about the food traditions of fellow Ugandans - through her blog and podcast.
-Conversations with her parents have convinced Sophie that Ugandan's food heritage is under threat by the forces of technology, modernization, globalization, religion, and vestiges of colonization.ย
+After hearing these stories, it's easy to understand the urgency she feels to preserve her food memories - and to learn about the food traditions of fellow Ugandans - through her blog and podcast.
+Conversations with her parents have convinced Sophie that Ugandan's food heritage is under threat by the forces of technology, modernization, globalization, religion, and vestiges of colonization.

 Furthermore, Uganda is a country of tribes.
-The borders are abitrary (well, not quite arbitrary - she discusses how they were formed) and separate tribes from fellow tribe members while tossing together people groups with little culture or language in common.
-So, Sophieโs second goal in starting her podcast was to learn more about the food cultures of different tribes within her own country.ย
+The borders are arbitrary (well, not quite arbitrary - she discusses how they were formed) and separate tribes from fellow tribe members while tossing together people groups with little culture or language in common.
+So, Sophie’s second goal in starting her podcast was to learn more about the food cultures of different tribes within her own country.

 Highlights